-Today marks the 84th anniversary of the Bank of Canada.
+Today marks the Bank of Canada’s 86th anniversary.

-On this date in 1935, following severe drought and a worldwide economic slump, Canada’s central bank launched its first banknote series as it began operations across the country.
+On today’s date in 1935, following severe drought and a worldwide economic slump, Canada’s central bank launched its first banknote series as it began operations across the country.

 Now commonly known as the 1935 Series, the bank’s first notes were unilingual with separate versions available in English or French.
 It’s the only series issued by the bank with dual unilingual notes.